AliRezaJoodi/AVR_Projects/SmartParkingSimulator/README.md

 Note: IR receiver sensor need to a cover
 ![](Pictures/Help1.jpg)

-Note: Included schematic and PCB layout with Proteus
+Note: Included simulator, schematic and PCB layout with Proteus.
-Note: It's a prototype and should get better
+Note: It's a prototype and should get better.

 ### Folder and Files Description
 It has included: